 Do we have to stretch our talents to the limits at all times?
 No!
-Make a scarf for a person in need, using nothing but single crochet stitches.
-I bet they'd appreciate it.
-You know that young couple that's just starting out down the street?
-I bet they'd love a plain ol' granny square blanket as a housewarming gift.
-And if you're looking to sell your work, then it doesn't always have to be the fanciest thing out there.
+If you're looking to sell or donate your work, then it doesn't always have to be the fanciest thing out there.
 A beautiful lacy washcloth that takes you two days to make might sell as a gift item, but it's likely to go unused in a drawer because nobody wants to mess it up.
 I'd rather sell a four-pack of simple dishcloths that only take me ten minutes to make - and people will use them.
-Give them character with a multicolored yarn and a neat border, instead of taking forever to make a masterpiece.
+Give them character with a multicolored yarn and a neat border instead of taking forever to make a masterpiece.

 Lately I've been using modified stitches like crazy!
 I just got bored with everything "in the book", and started playing with variations of stitches.
 I modified the butterfly stitch for the Dancing Dragonflies Scarf, the bobble stitch in the Drops on the Window Scarf, the long single crochet in the Mayflower Lace Scarf, and the front/back diagonal stitches in the Tracks 'n' Treads Scarf (as well as the Textured Face Scrubby).
 They all made amazing texture, and I've had fun, but it's time to get back to the basics again.